Redmine Products / Redmine Planning Add-On Compared

 What the Planning Add-On offers

-With the AlphaNodes Planning Add-On, we bundle useful plugins for interactive project planning in Redmine - and ensure their compatibility as part of our monthly maintenance.
+With the AlphaNodes Planning Add-On, we bundle useful features for interactive project planning in Redmine - and ensure their compatibility as part of our monthly maintenance.

 The Add-On is particularly valuable for development and QA teams that want to map structured processes directly in issues, and for mid-sized teams of around 10 or more people where cross-project communication and keeping track of many issues becomes increasingly important.